shoeffner/monty/02_VariablesAssignments/slides.md

 In the beat 'em up game Castle Crashers, four heroic knights are on an epic journey to save four princesses who were kidnapped by a dark wizard.
-During the knights' journey they have to fight many evil-doers.
+During the knights' journey they fight many evil-doers.

-![Castle Crashers, Screenshot [@behemoth2012]](http://www.castlecrashers.com/images/screenshots/cc7.jpg){height=200px}
+![Castle Crashers, Screenshot [@thebehemoth2012]](http://www.castlecrashers.com/images/screenshots/cc7.jpg){height=200px}

 # Fighting for princesses